 \subsection{LLM Serving}

 Practical LLM deployments often employ a scheduler to orchestrate the execution of many user requests, optimizing per-request latency and overall system throughput~\cite{yu2022orca, agrawal2023sarathi, vtc-osdi24, zhong2024distserve}.
 Once scheduled, a highly optimized backend (e.g., vLLM~\cite{vllm-sosp23}) makes the best use of hardware resources to generate request responses over two sequential stages: (i) \emph{Prefilling Stage}: The LLM generates the first token---a token is a unit of text, such as a word, subword, or character, that the model processes to understand and generate language.
-The Time-To-First-Token (TTFT) during this stage is critical for real-time interactions.
-Intermediate model representations of previously processed and generated tokens, known as the key-value (KV) cache, are stored to avoid recomputation; (ii) \emph{Decoding Stage}: the LLM iteratively generates each subsequent token based on both the input request and previously generated tokens, until reaching either a predefined token limit or an end-of-sequence token.
-Here, the focus shifts to optimizing the Time-Between-Tokens (TBT) to ensure smooth user interactions.
+The Time-To-First-Token (TTFT) herein is critical for real-time interactions; (ii) \emph{Decoding Stage}: the LLM iteratively generates each subsequent token based on both the input request and previously generated tokens, until reaching either a predefined token limit or an end-of-sequence token.
+Here, the focus shifts to optimizing the Time-Between-Tokens (TBT).

-Beyond generation efficiency, acquiring high-quality output is equally important.
-A widely adopted quality evaluation approach is the LLM-as-a-judge framework~\cite{zheng2023judging, llama3-report, team2023gemini}, where an expert LLM (e.g., GPT-4 or Gemini-1.5-Pro) compares outputs from the generation model to determine the (i) \emph{win rate}: the portion of better responses plus the half tie rate, or (ii) \emph{response score}: scores responses from significantly worse (\eg, -3) to significantly better (\eg, 3)~\cite{zheng2023judging}.
-This method provides a scalable evaluation mechanism and has demonstrated strong alignment with human preferences~\cite{huang2024empirical}.
+Beyond generation efficiency, ensuring high-quality output is equally important.
+A widely adopted evaluation strategy is the LLM-as-a-judge framework~\cite{zheng2023judging, llama3-report, team2023gemini}, where an expert LLM (e.g., GPT-4 or Gemini-1.5-Pro) compares model responses to assess quality.
+This yields metrics such as (i) \emph{Win Rate}: the percentage of queries for which a model produces a higher-rated response than its counterparts; and (ii) \emph{Response Score}: it rates responses on a scale from significantly worse (e.g., -3) to significantly better (e.g., 3)~\cite{zheng2023judging}.
+Both approaches offer a scalable evaluation mechanism and have shown strong correlation with human preferences \cite{huang2024empirical}.